warthog618/gpiocdev-rs/lib/README.md

 uAPI v2 specific features include:

-- lines with different configurations
+- lines with different configurations in one request
-- debouncing input lines
+- debouncing edge detection input lines
 - edge detection on multiple lines in one request
+- sequence numbers on edge events
 - reconfiguring edge detection without releasing the request
 - selection of source clock for edge events